TheRiseCollection/Weather/README.md

 ## About

-Weather was created to pull in local weather data via the openweathermap api.
+reactjs-weather-web was created while interacting with the openweathermap api.
+It was a good starter project to practice API call's and displaying returned data!

 ## Available Scripts